L-YeZhu/D2M-GAN/README.md

 ## 5. Project Page and Pre-trained models
-For qualitative examples of generated music, please refer to our project page.
+For more qualitative examples of generated music, please refer to our project page.
 <!-- We also provide our pre-trained models. -->